What to Do After You Match Into Residency — Next Steps

 2 | When the Celebration Ends, Take a Breath

-When the excitement settles, take a moment to yourself to be mindful and reflect on all you have accomplished in order to reach this point in your career.
-The rush of Match Week and then celebrating with your friends, family, and peers doesn’t leave you many opportunities for meaningful reflection, but it’s important to take this time to check in with yourself.
+When the excitement settles, take a moment for yourself to be mindful and reflect on all you have accomplished in order to reach this point in your career.
+The rush of Match Week and the celebration with your friends, family, and peers don’t leave you much time for meaningful reflection, but it’s important to take this time to check in with yourself.

 While there’s plenty to do, don’t jump straight into the next thing.
 How are you feeling physically and mentally?
 Getting accepted to residency is a lot to process, so do something that promotes mindfulness, whether that’s meditation, yoga, journaling, walking, or whatever helps you sort your thoughts and find peace of mind.